Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Role of General Relativity and Quantum Mechanics in Solar System Dynamics (General Discussion)

-We begin with observation that the Schr\"{o}dinger equation cannot be reduced to something else which is related to our macroscopic experience. \textsl{It has to} \textsl{be postulated}.\footnote{Usually used appeal to the DeBroigle wave-particle duality is of no help since the wave function in the Schr\"{o}dinger's equation plays an auxiliary role.} On the contrary, Heisenberg's basic equation from which all quantum mechanics can be recovered is directly connected with experimental data and looks almost trivial.
+We begin with the observation that the Schr\"{o}dinger equation cannot be reduced to \ a simpler equation related to our macroscopic experience. \textsl{It has to} \textsl{be postulated}.\footnote{Usually used appeal to the DeBroigle wave-particle duality is of no help since the wave function in the Schr\"{o}dinger's equation plays an auxiliary role.} On the contrary, Heisenberg's basic equation \ from which quantum mechanics can be recovered is inseparably linked with the experimental data and looks almost trivial.
 Indeed, following Bohr, Heisenberg looked at the famous equations for energy levels difference

 where both $n$ and $n-\alpha$ are some integers.
-He noticed [28] that this definition leads to the following fundamental composition law:
+He noticed [$28$] that this definition leads to the following fundamental composition law:

 Since by design $\omega(k,n)=-\omega(n,k),$ the above equation can be rewritten in a symmetric form as